Mike KrauseExecutive Director

 Tim Phelps is the Associate Executive Director for Grant & Scholarship Programs.
 He oversees the Grants & Scholarships Division and is responsible for administration of the state’s financial aid programs.
 These include the state’s merit-based program, the HOPE Scholarship, the Tennessee Student Assistance Award (TSAA), the state’s need-based grant, and the Tennessee Promise Scholarship.
 In the 2014-15 academic year, the Grants & Scholarships Division disbursed just under $370 million in financial aid for over 104,000 students.

-Prior to joining TSAC, Tim was employed by the Kentucky Higher Education Assistance Authority for 11 years most recently serving as the Student Aid Branch Manager.
+Prior to joining THEC/TSAC, Tim was employed by the Kentucky Higher Education Assistance Authority for 11 years most recently serving as the Student Aid Branch Manager.
 Tim holds a B.S. from the University of Kentucky.

 Laura StewartDirector of Human Resources